agsb/jelly/documents/circuitlayout.md

 Jelly uses 2kb space, address are A0-A10, data input are D0-D7, data output are Q0-Q7, control lines C0-C15.

 All chips have /OE (output enable) line and /CS (chip select) line for select action.
-The eeproms have /WR (write enable) to VCC.
+The eeproms have /WR (write enable) to VCC of 5.1 V .

 ## Connections

 ### EEPROMs

-All eeproms are AT27C16, 2k x 8-bits, 150 ns, and have /OE to GND, /CS to GND, /WR to VCC;
+All eeproms are AT28C16, 150 ns (~ 6.7 MHz), 2k x 8-bits, and have /OE to GND, /CS to GND, /WR to VCC;

 Two eeproms, U1 and U2, are used together for opcode and microdoce lookup, shares A0-A10 and giving Q0-Q7 as control lines, C0-C7 and C8-C15;